CLSherrod/clsherrod.github.io/_pages/courses/courses.md

   image_description: Art Time by Chr1stopher
   caption: Art by [**Chr1stopher**](https://chr1stopher.com)
 og_image: /assets/images/learn-header.webp
-description: Courses – Living a Fulfilling Life with Christopher Sherrod
+description: Courses with Christopher Sherrod
-preview: Courses – Living a Fulfilling Life with Christopher Sherrod
+preview: Courses with Christopher Sherrod
 ---
-## Where ideas become something you can live

-Practice is where ideas stop being interesting and start being real.

-This page is an invitation to slow down and take life more deliberately.
-It’s for people who feel the pace of modern life but don’t want to live at war with it.
+## Where Change Becomes Lived Experience

+Ideas are easy to collect.
+Real change happens when you practice something differently in your daily life.

+This space is not about learning more.
-It’s about returning to what actually matters — and practicing it, slowly, in the context of your own life.
+It’s about living differently — calmly, deliberately, and in ways that support your health, clarity, and long-term well-being.

-Everything here is designed to be:
-- calm
-- practical
-- human
-- and sustainable

 No hustle.
-No performance.
+No optimization culture.
 No pressure to become someone else.

-## Living a Fulfilling Life
+Just practical steps that help you come back to yourself.

+## Unplug: The EMF Reset

+**A Calm, Practical Guide to Reducing Exposure and Reclaiming Your Life**

-This is the quiet center of my work.
+This is the central course I offer.

-**Living a Fulfilling Life** is a self-paced course for people who feel overstimulated, overextended, or subtly disconnected from their own lives — even if things look “fine” on the outside.

-It’s not a system to optimize you.

-It’s a set of reflections, practices, and perspectives designed to help you:
-- slow down without giving up
-- reconnect with what matters
-- clarify what _enough_ looks like for you
+_Unplug_ was created for people who feel overstimulated, exhausted, wired, or quietly aware that modern technology is asking more from their bodies and minds than it gives back.

+It is not anti-technology.
+It is about restoring balance.

+This course walks you through a clear, grounded approach to:

+- Reduce unnecessary EMF exposure without fear or extremism

-- build days that feel grounded and intentional
+- Create living spaces that support recovery and calm

-The course is built to meet you where you are.
+- Rebuild energy, focus, and sleep through environmental changes

+- Set practical boundaries with devices and connectivity

+- Live well with technology — instead of being dominated by it

 You move at your own pace.
-You return when you need to.
+There is nothing to keep up with.
 Nothing expires.
-Nothing rushes you.
+No constant logins, notifications, or performance expectations.

-This work is meant to support real life — not distract from it.
+This work is meant to support real life — not become another digital obligation.

-A self-paced course on intentional living, clarity, and meaningful work — designed to be practiced, not rushed.

 ## Who This Is For

 This course tends to resonate with people who:

-- feel overwhelmed by modern life
+- Feel physically or mentally overwhelmed by constant connectivity

+- Suspect their environment is affecting their well-being

-- want clarity, not motivation
+- Want practical change, not abstract theory

-- value depth over speed
+- Prefer calm structure over motivational pressure

-- are tired of being told to optimize everything
-- want their work and life to feel aligned
+- Value long-term health more than convenience

+- Want to simplify their relationship with technology without rejecting modern life

-If you’ve ever thought _“I don’t want more — I want better,”_
+If you’ve ever thought:

+> “Something about the way we’re living isn’t working.”

-you’re probably in the right place.
+You are likely in the right place.

+## A Different Kind of Course

+There are no hacks here.
+No biohacking culture.
+No complicated systems.

+Just small, deliberate adjustments that accumulate into meaningful change.

+You don’t rush this work.
+You live it.

-## How to Join
+## How to Begin

-The course opens quietly and intentionally.
+Enrollment opens periodically.

-If you’d like to be notified when it’s available, you can join the newsletter below.
+If you’d like to be notified when the course is available, join the newsletter below.
-That’s also where I share reflections, essays, and small reminders about living well — without noise or pressure.
+That’s where I share reflections, practical guidance, and ongoing support for living well in a highly technological world.

 → [Join the newsletter for updates](/newsletter/)

-Go at your own pace.
-Come back when you need to.
-This work isn’t going anywhere.

-If this page felt like a relief, the course was built with the same care.
+Go gently.
+Make changes that last.
+Build a life your body can actually live in.